 Though the format will vary from school to school, all private schools require an interview with prospective families.
 Usually, parents and students are interviewed separately.
 This is the school’s chance to really get to know your family beyond what is written on an application.
 What are your expectations and hopes?
 It’s also your family’s chance to ask questions and get to know what distinguishes each school.

-As the Director of Admission and Financial Aid for St. Luke’s School, I’ve interviewed hundreds of families.
-My team strives to de-stress the admission process and turn the interview into something genuinely enjoyable.
-With that in mind, I put together five tips—applicable to parents and to students of all ages.
+At St. Luke's, we strive to de-stress the admission process and turn the interview into something genuinely enjoyable.
+With that in mind, we've put together five tips—applicable to parents and to students of all ages.
 These tips will serve you well at any school you visit.

 5 Private School Interview Tips